Back to School Guide

-View more details in the Kalama School District COVID-19 Safety Plan - Quick Reference Edition (Last update 9/3/21)
+View more details in the Kalama School District COVID-19 Safety Plan.
+(Last update 10/7/21)

 We are committed to the safety of all our students and staff, and welcome your call if you have additional questions.
 You can reach the district's main office at 360-673-5282.